Gladstone Land Announces Second Quarter 2020 Results

-Please notethat the limited information that follows in this press release is a summary and is not adequate for making an informed investment judgment.
+Please note that the limited information that follows in this press release is a summary and is not adequate for making an informed investment decision.

 - Portfolio Activity:

-- Property Acquisition: Acquired four new farms, consisting of 1,986 total acres, located in two different states, for approximately
+◦ Property Acquisitions: Acquired two new farms, consisting of 1,268 total acres, for approximately

-$45.5 million.
-On a weighted-average basis, these farms were acquired at an initial, minimum net capitalization rate of 6.1%; however, all leases on these farms contain certain provisions (e.g., annual rent escalations or participation rents) that are expected to drive cash rents higher in future years.
+$17.7 millionand paid additional compensation of approximately $3.2 millionrelated to a farm acquired during August 2019due to additional acreage being approved by the respective county for additional vineyard plantings.
+On a weighted-average basis, the initial, minimum net capitalization rate on these acquisitions is 6.2%; however, the leases on these farms contains certain provisions (e.g., annual rent escalations) that are expected to drive cash rents higher in future years.

-- Leasing Activity: Executed four new lease agreements on certain of our farms in
+◦ Leasing Activity: Renewed the lease on one of our farms located in

 - Equity Activity:

-- Series B Preferred Stock: Issued and sold 751,159 shares of our 6.00% Series B Cumulative Redeemable Preferred Stock (the “Series B Preferred Stock”) for net proceeds of approximately
+◦ Series C Preferred Stock: Sold 130,702 shares of our 6.00% Series C Cumulative Redeemable Preferred Stock (the “Series C Preferred Stock”) for net proceeds of approximately

 Net income for the quarter was approximately